BrianBosho/cram_plan/api_doc.md

 - If the environment is not initialized
 - Any exception during surface data retrieval

-#### Implementation Notes
-- Provides information about surfaces where objects can be placed
-- Each surface entry includes position, dimensions, and recommendations for object types
-- Surface data comes from a predefined configuration
-- Some surfaces have specific purposes (e.g., countertops for food preparation)

 ### 17. spawn_in_area

 Spawns an object on a specific named surface in the environment.

-**Source**: `robot_actions_api.py`

 #### Parameters